aiven/devportal/docs/tutorials/kafka-migration.rst

 Customize the Aiven for Apache Kafka service
 ''''''''''''''''''''''''''''''''''''''''''''

-Now you've created your target cluster, you need to customize it's functionality.
+Now that you've created your target cluster, you need to customize it's functionality.
 In the **Overview** tab of your freshly created service, you'll see a bunch of toggles and properties.
 Change these two:

 1. **Enable REST APIs**: via **Kafka REST API (Karapace)** > **Enable**.